wangminhang/CarND-Vehicle-Detection/writeup.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using StandardScaler to normalize the images..
-I trained it on all samples of car/ not car images.
+I trained a linear SVM using StandardScaler to normalize the images.
+I use 80% for training and 20% for validation.
 The linear SVC was sufficiently good at classifying the batch of test data that was split from the input samples of car/ not car images.
 I verfied this by calculating the accuracy.

 Using: 9 orientations 12 pixels per cell and 2 cells per block Feature vector length: 4896